juchi/gameboy.js/README.md

 ### Devices

-The LCD screen is usable with background, window, and sprite display.
+The LCD screen is working but still has some sprite glitches.

 User input is available : arrow keys are mapped to the keyboard arrows, and A, B, START and SELECT are mapped to G, B, H, N respectively.
+Also, it's possible to use a gamepad using a custom `pad` option.

 Game saves are working fine and are stored as serialized data in the LocalStorage.